MicahDeaton/Coding-Quiz/README.md

 # Code Quiz
+i do not claim this code as my own. code writen by mmeii on github.com
 This is a timed coding quiz with multiple-choice questions.
 This app is written from scratch.

 ## Installation